loning/universe/update_history.md

 - Updated "Religious Explanations" theory
 - Explained the essence and structure of religion from the Quantum-Classical Dualism perspective
 - Elaborated on the special role of religious founders as higher-dimensional observers with efficient classicalization
 - Explained the Quantum-Classical Dualism basis of religious rituals, practices, and diversity

+#### June 20, 2024
+- Added "Musical Explanations" theory
+- Explained the essence and structure of music from the Quantum-Classical Dualism perspective
+- Elaborated on the special role of music composers as higher-dimensional observers in the field of music
+- Explained the Quantum-Classical Dualism basis of music composition, listening, and evolution
+- Explored the deep connection between music and physics and the cross-cultural universality of music